Polymer/old-docs-site/0.5/articles/webview.md

 - It's much faster to iterate using your normal tools and workflow.
 - The DevTools [remote USB debugging](https://developer.chrome.com/devtools/docs/remote-debugging) is second to none.

-Once sharp edges are ironed out, dive into WebView-fying and uploading it to Google Play.
+Once you've got the wrinkles ironed out, dive into WebView-ifying and uploading it to Google Play.

 ### WebView starter kit (Android)